ymollard/python-advanced-slides/exercises.md

 - 5.3.
 Add an entry in `sys.path` pointing to the parent folder of your package so that pytest is able to locate and import your `account` package (*)
 - 5.4.
 With the documentation of [`pytest`](https://docs.pytest.org/), implement unit tests for your classes and run the tests with pytest

-(*) *Note: This workaround is not ideal since this path is different on each system, and the situation will be fixed once the package will be made installable in Part 7.*
+(*) *Note: This workaround is not ideal since this path is different on each system, and the situation will be fixed once the package will be made installable in Part 6.*

 ---
 ## Part 6: Automate package building and testing with `tox`
 ### 6.1.
 Make your package installable

 Refer to the doc about [package creation](https://packaging.python.org/tutorials/packaging-projects).

-Create a dynamic metadata file `setup.py`:
+Create a dynamic metadata file `setup.py` and update its metadata (package name, author, license, description...)
-- In `setup()`, add `install_requires` and assign it to the list of your deps:
-`numpy` and `matplotlib`
-- Update other metadata (author, license, description...)

 Delete the `sys.path` workaround in test files since your package is now installable.